4 Tips on Providing Best Feedback on 3D Renders

-For 3D Imagery, marking up the deliverables in red is probably the most effective way of communicating or correcting your images to suit your ideas.
-Often, clients ‘go-through’ the markups via call, which might not bear fruit as things can often be lost in translation.
+For 3D Imagery, marking up the deliverables in red is probably the most effective way of teaching or correcting your images to suit your ideas.
+Often, clients ‘go-through’ the markups via call, which might not bear fruit as things can be lost in translation.

 There are a couple of ways to markup images:

-The first method is to simply draw arrows and circles and comment over the same.
-You can print the image first and do this the traditional way with pen/pencil, or use screenshot tools like Lightshot.
-Personally, Lightshot is the best tool, which is light, flexible and easy to use by even a layman.
+The first method is to draw arrows and circles and comment in the same direction.
+You can print the copy first and do this the traditional way with pen/pencil, or use screenshot tools like Lightshot.
+Personally, Lightshot is the best tool, which is light, flexible, and easy to use by even a layperson.
 You will be amazed by the ease of using this tool.

 Below is one such creative markup example for reference.

-The other simple way is to use numbers for notes and then providing a supplementary word document that enlists the changes.
+The other simple way is to use numbers for notes and then providing an additional word document that enlists the changes.